najtompkins/automated_card_game/README.md

         </p>

 ### **Python Implementation**: - [View Notebook](./ipynb_files/war_v6_data.ipynb)
 1. **Summary**: Peek into (or use!) the Jupyter Notebook version of 'War'.
-This version uses custom functions for dealing cards, handling comparisons, wars, data generation/reporting and declaring a winner after any number of game rounds.
+This version uses custom functions for dealing cards, handling comparisons, Wars, data generation/reporting and declaring a winner after any number of game rounds.
 This is the original working code-base for this game upon which the Streamlit version is built.
 It allows the user to run each portion of the code and before running the next.
 The power of this version comes from first running the (`set_up_game_environment()`) function cell followed by the (`play_war()`) function cell.
 The latter will output round information via print-statements.
 Round and game information generated here is available in the dataframes in in the final cells of the code.
         <p align="center" vertical_align='center'>
         <img src="./images/ipynb_images/SetupAndPlay.png" alt="Third Image" width="100%"/>
         </p>